jalanderos/STRIDE-CH/README.md

 ## Code Structure

-1. `STRIDE-CH.ipynb`: Notebook for producing STRIDE-CH data products.
+1. `STRIDE-CH.ipynb`: Notebook for producing STRIDE-CH data products with instructions included.
 2. `settings.py`: Script for declaration of data locations in file system.
 3. `prepare_data.py`: Library of functions to prepare observations for CH detection.
 4. `detect.py`: Library of functions to detect CHs.
 5. `plot_detection.py`: Library of functions to plot observations and data products.
+6. `v1_1_LDA_model.pkl`: File from v1.1 of the algorithm of the saved Linear Discriminant Analysis (LDA) model to derive confidence in CH status for candidate segmented regions.
+7. `acwe_lib`: Directory with code to read data products from the Active Contours Without Edges (ACWE) algorithm, whose code is available at https://github.com/DuckDuckPig/CH-ACWE, for producing fused ACWE-STRIDE-CH confidence maps.
+8. File from v1.1 of the algorithm of the saved Linear Discriminant Analysis (LDA) model to derive confidence in CH status for candidate segmented regions.
-6. `Exploration.ipynb`: Notebook for exploratory development of STRIDE-CH.
+9.  `Exploration.ipynb`: Notebook for exploratory development of STRIDE-CH.
 This notebook is not polished, but made visible for the sake of completeness.

 ## Dependencies